meenakshiravisankar/coding-interview-cpp/README.md

 # Introduction

-This repository contains a collection of resources for coding interviews which involve competitive programming.
+This repository contains a collection of resources helpful for coding interviews which involve competitive programming.
 The content is currently supported in C++ only.
 Since vast amount of material is already present online, links to the same are given below.
-However, there is no concise and easy to understand documentation of STL with examples available, which you will find in this repo.
+However, there is no concise and easy to understand documentation of STL available currently.
+You will find detailed STL syntax with examples in this repo.

 # Contents
 - [Introduction](#introduction)